 PANDA is one of the major projects planned for the FAIR-Facility in Darmstadt.
 FAIR is an extension of the existing Heavy Ion Research Lab (GSI) and is expected to start operation in 2018.
-PANDA studies interactions between antiprotons and fixed target protons and nuclei in the momentum range of 1.5-15 GeV/c using the high-energy storage ring HESR.
+PANDA studies interactions between antiprotons and fixed target protons and nuclei in the momentum range of 1.5-15 GeV using the high-energy storage ring HESR.
 The PANDA collaboration, with more than 450 scientists from 17 European countries, intends to do basic research on various topics around the weak and strong forces, exotic states of matter, and the structure of hadrons.

-2.1.2 Electron and Photon Beams: CLAS, ELSA, MAMI, Spring-8, JLAB12
+2.1.2 Electron beams: CLAS, ELSA, MAMI, SPring-8, and JLAB12

-In the last 20 years electron accelerators such as CEBAF at JLab, ELSA at Bonn, MAMI at Mainz and SPRing-8 in Japan, have considerably improved in the delivery of electron and photon beams of high intensity and quality to enable coincidence measurements for hadron spectroscopy.
+In the last 20 years electron accelerators such as CEBAF at JLab, ELSA at Bonn, MAMI at Mainz, and SPring-8 in Japan, have considerably improved in the delivery of electron and photon beams of high intensity and quality to enable coincidence measurements for hadron spectroscopy.
 New detectors and targets have been designed and commissioned.
-We are now in a situation, where the photo- and electro-production of pseudoscalar mesons carry the highest potential to investigate the baryonic spectrum.
+We are now in a situation where the photo- and electroproduction of pseudoscalar mesons carry the highest potential to investigate the baryonic spectrum.
 In addition to the resonance positions and strong residues, which describe couplings to decay channels, the electromagnetic couplings and transition form factors are also being investigated.

-Pseudo-scalar (e.g. π , η , K and η') photo-production is one of the cleanest ways to study direct baryon production.
-In fact, this reaction is described by a set of only four transition amplitudes [42] (invariant, spin, transversity or helicity amplitudes).
+Pseudoscalar (e.g. π , η , K, and η') photoproduction is one of the cleanest ways to study direct baryon production.
+In fact, this reaction is described by a set of only four transition amplitudes [43] (invariant, spin, transversity, or helicity amplitudes).
 With the developments in beams and target mentioned above, we are now very near to being able to extract these amplitudes (up to an overall phase) from a combination of polarization experiments.